Alek Thomas Player Props: Diamondbacks vs. Blue Jays

 Alek Thomas At The Plate

-- Thomas is batting .234 with nine doubles, two triples, five home runs and nine walks.
+- Thomas is batting .236 with 10 doubles, two triples, five home runs and nine walks.

+- Thomas will look to extend his four-game hitting streak.
+He's batting .375 with two homers over the course of his last games.

+- Thomas has reached base via a hit in 27 games this season (of 53 played), and had multiple hits in 10 of those games.

-- In 9.6% of his games this year, he has gone deep, and 2.7% of his trips to the dish.
+- Looking at the 53 games he has played this year, he's hit a home run in five of them (9.4%), and in 2.7% of his trips to the plate.

-- In 25.0% of his games this year, Thomas has driven in at least one run.
-In three of those games (5.8%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.